South Korea reports lowest coronavirus cases since new wave of outbreaks last month

 Some of the rules have been eased in recent weeks after the rate of daily infections slowed, but officials were still on high alert ahead of the Korean thanksgiving holidays of Chuseok this week, when tens of millions of people travel across the country.

-The government said the social distancing rules will remain in place during the holidays, calling for people to refrain from trips and gatherings and banning a “drive-thru” protest planned by some civic groups.
+The government said the social distancing rules will remain in place during the holidays, calling for people to refrain from trips and gatherings, and warning against any large rallies including a “drive-thru” protest.

+Some 137 demonstrations planned by some civic groups have already been banned, said Son Young-rae, a senior official at the health ministry.

+Health authorities have said the daily cases need to be maintained around 50 or less for the rules to be relaxed, and would review the policy after the holidays.

 Reporting by Hyonhee Shin and Josh Smith; Editing by Christian Schmollinger and Michael Perry